Robot Monitor Widget UX.UI Design

 Automated monitor positioning

-Workspace presets for quick task switching
+Workspace presets for one-tap task switching

 My Role